-Jade Plant (Crassula ovata) is a classic houseplant, especially for the neglectful homeowner.
-It prefers bright light and occasional water in the warm season, but other than that the plants are fairly self-sufficient.
-In good conditions, you may still find white spots on Jade Plant leaves; but if the plant's overall health is good, you should not worry too much.
+Crassula ovata, commonly known as Jade Plant, is a classic houseplant, especially for the neglectful homeowner.
+It prefers bright light and occasional water in the warm season, but other than that, the plants are fairly self-sufficient.
+You may still find white spots on Jade Plant leaves in good conditions, but if the plant's overall health is good, you should not worry too much.
 What causes white spots on Jade Plant?
 It may be a natural phenomenon or a bit of a fungal disease, but either way, there are easy methods to define and deal with the problem.

 What Causes White Spots?

-The few times I have discovered white spots on my Jade Plant, I simply rubbed them off lightly and the plant was no worse for wear.
 The actual cause of the white spots on Jade Plant leaves might be powdery mildew or even a condition where the plant stores salts and "sweats" the excess out through its leaves.
-One cause has a quick fix and the other requires some cultural adjustment and treatment.
-Both are really not all that harmful to your plant and learning how to get rid of white spots on Jade Plants is a matter of some quick steps.
+One cause has a quick fix, and the other requires some cultural adjustment and treatment.
+Both are really not all that harmful to your plant, and learning how to get rid of white spots on Jade Plants is a matter of some quick steps.

 Most gardeners are familiar with powdery mildew.
 It occurs when there is low light, improper circulation, cooler temperatures, and excess humidity.
 Overhead watering leaves foliage damp, which in winter months tends to stay moist for a long period.
 This promotes the formation of fungal spores that cause powdery mildew.

 Avoid overhead watering and use a fan to increase circulation.
 Pinch off affected foliage and discard it.
-A solution of baking soda and vinegar is how to get rid of white spots on jade plants with powdery mildew.
+Baking soda and vinegar solution is how to get rid of white spots on jade plants with powdery mildew.
 Spray on the leaves but ensure the leaves dry within a few hours.

 Overhead watering may also leave hard water spots on leaves.